vdaas/vald/docs/tutorial/get-started.md

       - Remove manually instead of waiting for auto indexing.
-        The removed vectors are indexed in NGT graph yet before auto indexing even you call Remove API before.
+        The removed vectors are indexed in NGT graph yet before auto indexing even you called Remove API before.
-        If you run below code, the indexes will be removed completely from the Vald Agent NGT graph and the Backup file.
+        If you run the below code, the indexes will be removed completely from the Vald Agent NGT graph and the Backup file.
         <detail><summary>example code</summary><br>

         ```go